jamierumbelow/codeigniter-base-model/README.md

 If for some reason you'd like to skip the validation, you can call `skip_validation()` before the call to `insert()` and validation won't be performed on the data for that single call.

 ##Arrays vs Objects
-By default, MY_Model is setup to return objects.
+By default, Base_Model is setup to return objects.
 If you'd like to use their array counterparts, there are a couple of ways of customising the model.

 If you'd like all your calls to use the array methods, you can set the `$return_type` variable to `array`.

-    class Book_model extends MY_Model
+    class Book_model extends Base_Model
     {
         protected $return_type = 'array';
     }